dalibo/ldap2pg/docs/config.md

 ## About YAML

-YAML is a superset of JSON.
+YAML is a super-set of JSON.
 A JSON document is a valid YAML document.
 YAML very permissive format where indentation is meaningful.
 See [this YAML cheatsheet](https://medium.com/@kenichishibata/yaml-to-json-cheatsheet-c3ac3ef519b8) for some example.